vibhaas/Html-helper/README.md

 ## Installation

+* To install the simple way, just go to `releases` and install from there, or you can install using the `node package manager`
 * To install using `npm`, download the `.zip` file and extract the `Html Helper` folder, then run:-
 ```
 npm install